More

 Executive Director

-Elana completed her Ph.D. in Holocaust Studies, Phenomenology and Memory under the mentorship of Professor Elie Wiesel in the esteemed University Professors Program at Boston University.
-Elana made Aliyah in 2005, lives in Nes Harim outside of Jerusalem with her three children.
+Elana studied under Professor Elie Wiesel, with whom she completed her Ph.D. in Holocaust Studies, Antisemitism and Phenomenology.
+Elana made Aliyah in 2005, lives in Moshav Nes Harim outside of Jerusalem with her three children.

 Read Stories by Elana »